Requirements

 user2:x:1002:1002:I am system admin:/home/user2:/bin/bash

-In Linux operating system, each user has two groups primary and secondary.
-You can use -g option to specify a primary group and -G option to specify a secondary group.
+In Linux operating system, each user has two groups, primary and secondary.
+You can use the -g option to specify a primary group and the -G option to set a secondary group.

 For example, create a new user named user3 with primary group users and secondary group sudo: